Sbrussee/PathBench-MIL/README.md

 - `encoder_layers` : The number of layers used for the encoder in the MIL aggregator
 - `z_dim` : The dimensionality of the latent space in the MIL encoder.
 - `dropout_p` : The dropout probability in the MIL model.
+- `class_weighting`: Whether to weight the instances for each class during training based on occurence.

 ### General settings: